 When developing a procurement strategy to complement your spend management processes, there are a few things you should consider:

-To design a robust procurement strategy that will be successful for your business, it’s important that you understand your organization’s needs clearly.
+To design a robust procurement strategy that will be successful for your business, you must understand your organization’s needs clearly.

-The first step is to identify any inefficiencies or buying processes that can be automated, such as creating standardized lists of the products your property needs.
-This could be quantifying the time your maintenance team spends completing a new request from start to finish, or the amount of manual processes your accounting team has to do to approve invoices for materials and your vendors.
+The first step is to identify any property management accounting and operational inefficiencies or buying processes that can be automated, such as creating standardized lists of the products your property needs.
+This could be quantifying the time your maintenance team spends completing a new request from start to finish or the amount of manual processes your accounting team has to do to approve invoices for materials and your vendors.

-Next, you need to determine what type of solution will work best for your organization.
-This can be something as simple as having a binder of preferred vendors and supplies needed for your community, or using a robust procurement software.
-As Melissa Palmer explained in the joint AppFolio and Grace Hill ebook, Unlock hidden revenue and drive NOI:
+Next, determine what solution will work best for your organization.
+This can be as simple as having a binder of preferred vendors and supplies needed for your community or using robust procurement software.

 You’ll then need to analyze your maintenance spend, which may take additional time and effort since you’ll need to obtain data from suppliers, stakeholders, and other people involved in purchasing supplies.

-Property management software can make the procurement process easy, enjoyable, and operationally efficient for your teams.
+Property management software can make the procurement process easier, more enjoyable, and more operationally efficient for your teams.
 As you browse software solutions, look for the following: